bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 {{</math>}}
 for all $d\in\mathit{Digit}$, $s,s'\in\mathit{Segment}$, and indices $i\in\mathit{Index}$.

-If we now manage to find an interpretation of the uninterpreted symbols that satisfies all these constraints, the puzzle instance will be solved.
+If we now manage to find an interpretation of the uninterpreted symbols that satisfies all these constraints, the particular puzzle instance will be solved.
 We can then simply use $\mathit{Idx2dig}$ to map the patterns on the malfunctioning four-digit seven-segment display back to digits, or use $\mathit{Perm}$ to undo the permutation of segments.

 ## Solving the Puzzle via Z3